nkorsakov-tw/qa.md/test-plan.md

 - Open the Sales per waiter report.
 - Check that the values are sorted by the waiters and payment types.
 - Switch between the dates and observe how the data changes.
-- Create orders and observe how the data changes.
+- Create orders and trace how the data changes.
 - Export this report and open this in different formats such as PDF.
 - Verify that the exported report matches with the report displayed in the Back Office.